 • The level of control between parties.

 However as this test is separate from HMRC’s definition, there is the possibility that an individual may be considered to be self-employed for tax purposes while the courts might find that they are in fact a worker or an employee.
+The Social Market Foundation has suggested two possible options to explore to try and resolve this tangled mess.

 1. One change could be to reduce the financial incentive for firms to treat individuals as self-employed rather than employees.
 Employers currently have to pay National Insurance Contributions (NICs), whilst the contributions payable by the self-employed are significantly less.
 Over time the level of contributions could be equalized, lessening the incentive for businesses to contract on self-employed terms.